-We thank the Climate and Cryosphere (CliC) project for providing support for ISMIP6 through sponsoring of workshops, hosting the ISMIP6 website and wiki and promoting ISMIP6.
+Acknowledgements.
+We thank the Climate and Cryosphere (CliC) project for providing support for ISMIP6 through sponsoring workshops, hosting the ISMIP6 website and wiki, and promoting IS-MIP6.
 We acknowledge the World Climate Research Programme and its Working Group on Coupled Modelling for coordinating and promoting CMIP5 and CMIP6.
-We thank the climate modelling groups for producing and making available their model output, the Earth System Grid Federation (ESGF) for archiving the CMIP data and providing access, the University at Buffalo for ISMIP6 data distribution and upload, and the multiple funding agencies who support CMIP5, CMIP6 and the ESGF.
-We thank the ISMIP6 model selection group and ISMIP6 dataset preparation group for their continuous engagement in defining ISMIP6.
+We thank the climate modelling groups for producing and making available their model output; the Earth System Grid Federation (ESGF) for archiving the CMIP data and providing access; the University at Buffalo for ISMIP6 data distribution and upload; and the multiple funding agencies who support CMIP5, CMIP6 and the ESGF.
+We thank the ISMIP6 steering committee, the ISMIP6 model selection group and ISMIP6 dataset preparation group for their continuous engagement in defining IS-MIP6.
+We thank the editor and the two reviewers for supporting the publication of this paper.